Perseus (constellation): Deep-sky objects

 There are many nebulae in Perseus.
 M76 is a planetary nebula, also called the Little Dumbbell Nebula.
 It appears two arc-minutes by one arc-minute across and has an apparent brightness of magnitude 10.1.
 NGC 1499, also known as the California Nebula, is an emission nebula that was discovered in 1884–85 by American astronomer Edward E. Barnard.
 It is very difficult to observe visually because its low surface brightness makes it appear dimmer than most other emission nebulae.
 NGC 1333 is a reflection nebula and a star-forming region.
 Perseus also contains a giant molecular cloud, called the Perseus molecular cloud; it belongs to the Orion Spur and is known for its low rate of star formation compared to similar clouds.

 Perseus contains some notable galaxies.
 NGC 1023 is a barred spiral galaxy of magnitude 10.35, around 30 e6ly from Earth.
 It is the principal member of the NGC 1023 group of galaxies and is possibly interacting with another galaxy.
 NGC 1260 is either a lenticular or tightly wound spiral galaxy about 250 e6ly from Earth.
 It was the host galaxy of the supernova SN 2006gy, one of the brightest ever recorded.
 It is a member of the Perseus Cluster (Abell 426), a massive galaxy cluster located 250 e6ly from Earth.
 With a redshift of 0.0179, Abell 426 is the closest major cluster to the Earth.
 NGC 1275, a component of the cluster, is a Seyfert galaxy containing an active nucleus that produces jets of material, surrounding the galaxy with massive bubbles.
 These bubbles create sound waves that travel through the Perseus Cluster, sounding a B flat 57 octaves below middle C. This galaxy is a cD galaxy that has undergone many galactic mergers throughout its existence, as evidenced by the "high velocity system"—the remnants of a smaller galaxy—surrounding it.
 Its active nucleus is a strong source of radio waves.
-3C 31 is an active galaxy and radio source in Perseus 237 million light-years from Earth (redshift 0.0173).
-Its jets, caused by the supermassive black hole at its center, extend several million light-years in opposing directions, making them some of the largest objects in the universe.